-Often you take into account multiple factors while finalizing a health insurance procurement deal including pricing, service levels, insurer’s brand image, etc. So how can you assess if you are paying a fair price for group health insurance?
+Often you take into account multiple factors while finalizing a health insurance procurement deal including pricing, service levels, insurer’s brand image, etc. Therefore, how can you assess if you are paying a fair price for group health insurance?
 On the pricing aspect, you can evaluate fairness based on the following factors –

-- Claim ratio – CIaim ratio or loss ratio is defined as the ratio of claim amount settled to the total premium paid (including endorsement premium) during the course of policy.
-The below table lists how the industry perceives claim ratio –
+claim ratio or loss ratio is defined as the ratio of the claim amount settled to the total premium paid (including endorsement premium) during the course of the policy.

 |> 75% but < 90%||Optimum (Healthy)|